stojkovic-a/Elixir-tutorial/README_ENG.md

 ---

 Elixir achieves fault tolerance throgh concurency.
 Every elixir application consists of separate Elixir processes.
-Elixir process are very lightweighted and are all exectued in a single OS process.
+Elixir process are very lightweight and are all executed in a single OS process.
 Each of the Elixir processes run concurently and their execution is controlled by the Elixir process schedular.
-In a single Elixir process code is exectued sequentially.
+In a single Elixir process code is executed sequentially.
 Each of the Elixir processes can spawn antother procces using a _spawn()_ method.
 Beside creating each other process can also communicate through message passing.
-Everything an application needs can subsequently be achived through spawning a process to either exectue some statements, to hold a cetrain state, or to supervise and restart another process.
+Everything an application needs can subsequently be achived through spawning a process to either execute some statements, to hold a cetrain state, or to supervise and restart another process.

 ### KV: